ferryjs/ferry/README.md

 If the `symlink` and/or `npm link` steps error out, just re-run them.

-The last two steps should be unnecessary but are required at this time; hopefully once these packages are published on NPM they will become obsolete.
+The last two steps should be unnecessary, but are required at this time; hopefully once these packages are published on NPM they will become obsolete.